 The plan shall be updated when:

-- if there is a shortage of trained AED users for more than 45 days.
+- There is a shortage of trained AED users for more than 45 days.

-All physical fitness facilities should submit the plan and any updates to the Illinois Department of Public Health.
-All buildings and/or departments shall submit the site-specific Medical Emergency Plan to Environmental Health and Safety initially for review and are responsible for annual updates to the plan thereafter.
-Environmental Health and Safety will verify updates are made annually during the building inspection.
+All physical fitness facilities shall submit the plan and any updates to the Illinois Department of Public Health.
+All buildings and/or departments with an AED shall submit the site-specific Medical Emergency Plan to EHS initially for review and are responsible for annual updates to the plan thereafter.
+EHS will verify updates are made annually during the building inspection.
+If it is determined by EHS that the plan, train users, or equipment is not maintained in accordance with the plan, the AED Coordinator will be directed by EHS to remove the unit from service.

 Note: The Medical Emergency Plan template should be used for the creation of site-specific information for your facility.